There are lots of benefits to having your own Personal Assistant in Care. You will have more choice and control over how your support needs are met.

 You may be receiving a Personal Health Budget from the NHS which could be used to employ a Personal Assistant in Care.

-If you have been assessed as being eligible to receive care which is funded by Hampshire County Council, you can choose to receive Direct Payments.
+If you have been assessed as being eligible to receive care which is funded by your local authority, you can choose to receive Direct Payments.
 You can use your Direct Payments to employ a Personal Assistant in Care.

 If you do not want to be assessed by the Council, or you are not eligible for funding, you can pay for a Personal Assistant in Care privately.